Fabibassi/MinecoloniesWiki/pages/src/source/tutorials/schematics.md

 ### How to allow my players to use their own huts' schematics on my server?

 You will have to copy them yourself in the schematics folder on the server and restart it.
+(Reload does not work for schematic!)

 ### How to allow my players to use their scanned decoration schematics on my server?